arnaudbos/i-rant/content/loom-part-1-scheduling.md

 ## There's only one hard problem

-The first problem there is with concurrency (and generally in computer science/programming really), is that we're extremely bad at naming things.
+The first problem with concurrency (and computer science in general), is that we're extremely bad at naming things.
 We sometimes use the same word to describe several distinct concepts, different words to describe one and only thing or even different words to describe different things but swap meanings {{< emoji content=":twisted_rightwards_arrows:" >}} depending on context!

-To make sure we're on the same page, let's read what "Wikipedia" has to say (as of today) on one particular concept:
+To make sure we're on the same page, let's read what Wikipedia has to say (as of today) about Light-Weight Processes:

 > In some operating systems there is no separate LWP _(Ed.: Light-Weight Process)_ layer between kernel threads and user threads.
 > This means that user threads are implemented directly on top of kernel threads.